 You can start a bash shell with one of the following ways:

-- The interactive shell that is not the login shell.
+- The interactive shell.

 /etc/profile runs on every startup with every user, the other 3 files run for every specific user, you can call them user specific environment variables.